Practical/Tactical - Multigun

 Something New – Something Different

 If you’re looking for something unique, and loads of fun, consider joining us for our monthly BGTC Practical / Tactical match.
-We combine some of the popular features found in other disciplines, such as IDPA and IPSC, but then we add a bit of our own flavor to make things a little different.
+We combine some of the popular features found in other disciplines, such as IDPA and IPSC, but then we add a bit of our own flavor to make things a little more interesting.
 The match is for shooters of all skill levels, and we have few equipment restrictions.
 The match involves movement through several courses of fire in which you will engage both reactive and stationary steel targets as well as paper silhouettes.

 The basic, monthly match is a 2-gun affair, any combination of pistol, rifle and shotgun - check the calendar to see which guns are required.
 Basically, any type of handgun will do.
 Plan for a minimum of 30 pistol rounds required per stage (we typically shoot 4 stages).
 If you choose to use a revolver, bring plenty of speed-loaders.
 The shotgun can be any model, either sporting or tactical, but the greater the capacity, the better.
 Minimum handgun caliber is 9mm, and no magnum calibers are allowed.
 Shotshell loads must be standard birdshot; 7 1/2 or 8 work well.